i-ter/Bone-Marrow-Simulation/README.md

 ## Generate Visualization

-After running the simulation, you can generate a movie from the saved frames:
+After running the simulation, you can generate a movie with the following command:

 ```bash
 ./gen_movie_main [options]
 ```

 Output frames are saved in the `frames` directory and movies in the `movies` directory.
+It uses the SFML library to render the frames.

 ## Design

-The simulation is implemented in C++ and uses the SFML library for rendering.
 The main classes are:

 - `BoneMarrow`: Main class that simulates the bone marrow.
 - `Cell`: Class that represents a cell.